txt/se16/lectures/sql.md

 + If portability, then:
     + `Java` or any other language that compiles down to the Java Virtual machine (e.g. `Clojure`, `Scala` or  [dozens of other languages](https://en.wikipedia.org/wiki/List_of_JVM_languages));
-    + `JavaScript`  or any other language that compiles down to the JavcaScript engine (e.g. `CoffeeScript`, `Elm`)
+    + `JavaScript`  or any other language that compiles down to the JavaScript engine (e.g. `CoffeeScript`, `Elm`)
 + If cross-platform GUI then many choices including `Python`, `Java`
 + Etc, etc

 SQL is a language designed for _maintainability_:

+1. SQL supports _layered architectures_ that
-1. SQL seperated data and model, thus allowing for applications to switch database management methods, if they want to.
+   separate data and model, thus allowing developers to reorganize the data storage layer without messing up the business logic.
 2. SQL simplifies scripts by removing nested access paths.
 3. SQL removes a set of standard anomalies with long term storage (_insert, delete, update_ anomalies)

 For notes  on the above 3 points, see below.
 But first, some details.

 An SQL server consists of a relational database which comprises of a set of tables containing data with predefined categories or columns.
 It contains structured data like names, email addresses, and phone numbers.
 A relational database matches data by using common characteristics found in the dataset and the resulting group is termed as _Schema_ such as the one shown below: